emilhe/dash-extensions/README.md

             return pd.DataFrame(data=list(range(10)), columns=["value"])

     Used with a normal `Output`, this keyword is essentially equivalent to the `@flask_caching.memoize` decorator.
 For a `ServersideOutput`, the backend to do server side storage will also be used for memoization.
 Hence you avoid saving each object two times, which would happen if the `@flask_caching.memoize` decorator was used with a `ServersideOutput`.

-To enable the enrichments, simply replace the imports of the `Dash` object and the (`Output`, `Input`, `State`) objects with their enriched counterparts,
+To enable the enrichments, replace the `Dash` object with a `DashProxy` object with the appropriate transformations applied,

-    from dash_extensions.enrich import Dash, Output, Input, State

-The syntax in the `enrich` module should be considered alpha stage.
-It might change without notice.
+    from enrich import DashProxy, TriggerTransform, GroupTransform, ServersideOutputTransform, NoOutputTransform

+    app = DashProxy(transforms=[
+        TriggerTransform(),  # enable use of Trigger objects GroupTransform(),  # enable use of the group keyword ServersideOutputTransform(),  # enable use of ServersideOutput objects NoOutputTransform(),  # enable callbacks without output
+    ])

 ## Components